relizaio/rearm-cli/docs/devops.md

 The `devops exportinst` command outputs the CycloneDX specification of your instance.
 It queries ReARM for the instance revision and returns the full CycloneDX BOM in JSON format.

-The **--revision** flag is what defines the type of the state (present, past, expected).
-It behaves is following:
+The **--statetype** flag controls which state of the instance is exported:
-- Default value is *-1*, which means *expected* state - this will output all product and component releases that *are approved* for the specific instance.
+- Default value is *PLAN* - outputs all product and component releases that are *approved* (expected) for the instance.
-- The value set to *-2* means *present* state - this would output component releases currently deployed on the specific instance.
+- Set to *ACTUAL* to output component releases *currently deployed* on the instance.

+The **--revision** flag selects a specific historical revision and can be combined with `--statetype`:
+- Default value is *-1*, which means the current state (latest approved or latest deployed, depending on `--statetype`).
-- The value set to an actual revision obtained from Reliza Hub would output component releases deployed on that specific revision.
+- Set to a specific revision number obtained from ReARM to retrieve data for that exact revision.

 Sample command using instance UUID: